animal-tree/Writing-stuff/BadStuff26-Wants-DNA-epigenetics.md

 No, perhaps it's because it's decentralized.^

+---

 Perhaps:

 (1) because a choice-system is necessary in times of unexplored wisdom.

 (2) complexity of backpropagating conscious rational experience to the body

-(3) conflicting interests of decentralized forces
+(3) conflicting interests of centraliz_*ing*_ decentralized forces (as time progresses) case in point the arangement of this essay into 3 bullet points

+Well, the "latter-half" of it.